New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: Introduction

-{\bf Problem.} Does there exist any construction for a signal set which simultaneously satisfies the requirements that arise from the above three transmission scenarios, i.e., having low correlation, low PAPR, and low ambiguity function, but with moderate implementation cost and large size?
+It is interesting to see whether there exists a signal set which simultaneously satisfies the requirements that arise from the above three transmission scenarios, i.e., having low correlation, low PAPR, low ambiguity function, but with large size and moderate implementation cost.
 It is anticipated that employing those sequences will improve the performance of communication systems with multi-carrier CDMA transmission \cite{Proakis}, radar networks, and transmission systems in future cognitive radio networks \cite{Sampath407}.

+Gurevich, Hadani, and Sochen \cite{S.Gurevich, S.Gurevich3} proposed a signal set called finite oscillator system $\mathfrak{S}$ which gives a positive answer to the above question except for the implementation cost.
+Their construction makes use of the group-theoretic Weil representation and the sequences are described in algorithmic terms by the end of \cite{S.Gurevich, S.Gurevich2}.
+The main contribution of this paper is to propose a simple elementary expression for those sequences, which avoids the need to explicitly employ relatively costly group-theoretic computations.
-In this paper, we provide a solution to the above addressed problem using both multiplicative characters and additive characters of the finite field $\F_p$ where $p$ is a prime.
-It is interesting to observe that to date, almost all the sequences with low correlation or low PAPR in the literature are related to use additive characters of the finite field $\F_p$ or $\F_{p^n}$ or Galois rings together with functions (with trace representation for $n>1$) mapping from those fields or rings to the residue rings modulo $l$.

-Recently, researchers look at some other mathematical tools, such as the group representation theory for sequence design.
-For example, mutually unbiased bases has been discussed by Howe in \cite{R.Howe}, sequences constructed from the Heisenberg representation have been investigated by Howard, Calderbank, and Moranin in \cite{S.D.Howard}, and sequences from the Weil representation, which referred to as a finite oscillator system $\mathfrak{S}$, was introduced by Gurevich, Hadani, and Sochen in \cite{S.Gurevich} \cite{S.Gurevich3}.
+It is interesting to observe that to date, almost all sequences with low correlation in the literature are related to the use of additive or multiplicative characters of the finite field or Galois rings together with functions.
+Recently, inspired by mutually unbiased bases discussed by Howe in \cite{R.Howe}, Howard, Calderbank, and Moran \cite{S.D.Howard} investigated sequences constructed from the Heisenberg representation in 2006, then Gurevich, Hadani, and Sochen \cite{S.Gurevich, S.Gurevich3} introduced sequences from the Weil representation in 2008, which are referred to as a finite oscillator system $\mathfrak{S}$.